rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 This task needs a special instruction called **"VMWRITE"**.

 VMWRITE writes the contents of a primary source operand (register or memory) to a specified field in a VMCS.
-In VMX root operation, the instruction writes to the current VMCS.
+In VMX-root operation, the instruction writes to the current VMCS.
 If executed in VMX non-root operation, the instruction writes to the VMCS referenced by the VMCS link pointer field in the current VMCS.

 The VMCS field is specified by the VMCS-field encoding contained in the register secondary source operand.